sm-doctor/sm-doctor.github.io/content/Blog/diet-therapy/index.md

 From Hippocrates to *Huangdi Neijing*, the theory of intestinal health has been confirmed by science across thousands of years – **90% of chronic diseases are related to intestinal microbial imbalance**.
 As the most daily intervention, dietary therapy has the following values:
 1. **Preventive**: Avoid "fecal toxins entering the blood" and "intestinal leakage" through dietary adjustments;
-2. **Fundamental**: Replace drugs to repair the intestinal mucosa and avoid systemic inflammatory cascades;
+2. **Fundamental**: Replace drugs to repair the intestinal mucosa and avoid systems inflammatory cascades;
 3. **Holistic**: Simultaneously regulate immune, metabolic, and neural functions, in line with the core concept of Chinese medicine that "the spleen and stomach are the foundation of the acquired constitution."

 > As *Neijing* emphasizes, "When the five flavors enter the mouth, they are stored in the stomach and intestines.
 The flavors are stored to nourish the five qi."
 Only by returning to the fundamental regulation of diet can we start from the intestines, the "source of all diseases," and truly achieve "when the righteous qi is stored within, evil cannot invade."

 </ol>